 We might get several directors to pitch on a film and each will provide a treatment as the core of their pitch.

 The treatment will often form the basis of a brief to the Director of Photography, Production Designer, Casting Director, Stylist and Location Scout, as well as Editors, Animators and Visual Effects Artists.

 It is where the Writer and Creative Director effectively hand over responsibility for bringing their vision to life to the Director.

 Here the director will break down the script into a list of shots, as opposed to a simple description of a scene.

-It will often include a series of “must haves” from the client – things that are essential to be shown.
+Will often include a series of “must haves” from the client – things that are essential to be shown.

-It will help to inform the shoot and post-production schedules.
+Helps to inform the shoot and post-production schedules.

 It serves as a detailed checklist that gives the production a sense of direction and prepares the shoot-crew and post-team for what to expect.

 The storyboard is a visual representation of the shot list where we see detailed camera direction.

 They can be made up of hand-drawn illustrations (sometimes with added colour), CG wireframes, or stock photography – or a combination of all three.